NoelSaludo/PracticeProgramCS/README.md

 ## Usage

 Each folder in this repository contains a different practice program.
-Follow the instructions in the respective folder's README file to run and test the program.
+Follow the instructions in the respective folder's README file to write the program.

-## Contributing
+### Writing the Projects

 Contributions are welcome!
 Please follow these steps to contribute:
 1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
+2. Create a new branch (`git checkout -b your-name-branch`)
 3. Make your changes
 4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature-branch`)
+5. Push to the branch (`git push origin your-name-branch`)
 6. Create a new Pull Request